 Seattle Art Song Society performs in Seattle locations.
 Their concerts celebrate the union of texts and music, along with their commitment to social justice.
 Events are free and open to the public.

-Total Experience Gospel Choir performs in Seattle.
-Found in 1973 by Pastor Pat Wright, today the choir has an international reputation.
-TEGC performs in free and paid concerts and community events throughout the year.
+Total Experience Gospel Choir in Seattle.
+Found in 1973 by Pastor Pat Wright, the choir was disbanded in 2018.

 Tacoma Symphony at Tacoma Arts Live, 901 Broadway, Tacoma, WA 98402 is a metropolitan professional symphony orchestra with a volunteer chorus.
 Performances include classical concerts, holiday choral pops, and annual production of Handel’s Messiah.
 Most concerts are performed in the historic Pantages and Rialto theaters.
 “Mini Maestros” is Tacoma Symphony’s informal and affordable concert series for children ages 2 to 8.